 An initial job after graduation most likely will be a contract position, but you'll progress from there to more permanent, full-time employment.
 There's a high employment rate in the field following graduation.

 Books/supply costs are approximately $1600 a year.
 Additional fees may be required for field trips or specialized workshops.
-A laptop with Adobe Creative Suite 5 software and a digital SLR camera are assets.
+A laptop with up-to-date Adobe Creative Suite software and a digital SLR camera are assets.
 Students should also consider taking advantage of student rates to join industry professional associations

 If you have a complex medical history, we strongly advise you to discuss your concerns with the program co-ordinator, and to consult with your doctor.
 You must update Tetanus and all immunizations prior to the start of classes.
 In addition, students are required to pay certification fees and present current certification for Standard First Aid, CPR (C Level), WHMIS (G.H.S.) training and Ladder training, and a current Criminal Reference Check Vulnerable Sector Screening.
 Please provide proof of all documentation at the start of classes in the fall (do not send this ahead of time).
 Links to mandatory free AODA training will be provided to those who are accepted into the program.

 Students applying to Museum Management and Curatorship must meet the following requirements: